syampillai/SOCommon/README.md

 some new methods are added to the existing classes or whenever new features are added to the existing methods, I tried to revamp the existing code (and documentaion) to use the latest Java features.
-I know that full-fledged documentation is missing in many classes but I will be adding it as and when get some free time.
+I know that full-fledged documentation is missing in many classes but I will be adding it as and when I get some free time.

 [![](https://jitpack.io/v/syampillai/SOCommon.svg)](https://jitpack.io/#syampillai/SOCommon)